 You probably know Bassett better as co-owner of seminal re-edits label Black Cock, or as proprietor of the legendary Sarcastic parties, or as one of the brains behind the legendary Tonka Hi-Fi crew, or as part of swamp-rock demigods Map of Africa, or maybe, just maybe, as DJ Harvey, one of the finest selectors to ever step up to the platters.
 You probably also, by now, know the DJ Harvey story.
 You know about his early days as a teenage drummer in a punk band and his wilderness years in mid-80s New York.
 You know about the warehouse raves the bled out onto Brighton beach and the hangout spot in Hawaii.
 You know about all this because everyone knows about DJ Harvey now.
 Which isn't bad for a lad from the Fens with a penchant for playing super obscure disco records you definitely didn't know about.

-"It's funny because I don't consider myself famous, as it were, but it seems that I can't go anywhere in the world without being recognised," he tells me down the phone from his perch at the infamous Pikes Hotel in Ibiza, where he's getting towards the end of a Queen inspired summer residency, Mercury Rising.
+"It's funny because I don't consider myself famous, as it were, but it seems that I can't go anywhere in the world without being recognized," he tells me down the phone from his perch at the infamous Pikes Hotel in Ibiza, where he's getting towards the end of a Queen inspired summer residency, Mercury Rising.
 "I don't know if I have a particular look or if there actually are millions of Harvey devotees out there.
 They'll be walking down in the street in Jakarta and stop me and say, "hey, It's DJ Harvey!"
 Even in London, New York, Tokyo, these massive cities where you'd think you'd be able to blend into the madding crowd and people come up and ask for a photo with me.
 It's actually a good feeling.
 I like to be liked.
 So that's good."

 It's arguable that October 2012 marked the second coming of a DJ who, let's be honest, has a touch of Christ about him.
 After a decade in America — peppered with regular jaunts over to Japan, a country that seems to be perpetually in the grip of acute Harveymania — Bassett finally sorted out his Visa issues and the prodigal son of far-out clubbing experiences returned to British soil.
-Since that night in east London, Bassett's become a bit of a homeboy — late last year he hopped onto a bus for a whistle-stop tour which included a sensational session Thursday night session at Fabric and a few months before that he absolutely destroyed the Southbank with a beyond belief disco-only set — and a regular on the festival circuit.
+Since that night in East London, Bassett's become a bit of a homeboy — late last year he hopped onto a bus for a whistle-stop tour which included a sensational session Thursday night session at Fabric and a few months before that he absolutely destroyed the Southbank with a beyond belief disco-only set — and a regular on the festival circuit.

 Just last weekend he rocked up in Amsterdam for Dekmantel.
 Now, obviously the festival season is a godsend for DJs and their bank accounts, and we all love being able to see so many acts in such a convenient manner, even if our wallet feels as blue as we do the Monday after, but it comes at a cost.
 A metaphorical one.
 We're not still sore about dropping a fiver on a can of lager the other day, honestly.
 For Bassett, the festival experience boils down to one thing and one thing only: cold hard cash.